ThiagoBalbo16/Course-DDS4-FLAI/README.md

  ## Class 12

- In this class, it was used data from the Titanic accident to predict passangers' probabilities of survival
+In this class, it was used data from the Titanic accident to predict passangers' probabilities of survival.
+For this reason, it was applied the random forest model and the parameters were optimized by hyperparameter tuning.